 - File: Ever wanted to get a screenshot off your phone for some quick editing or blurring before you share it online?
 How about when you’re setting up your Android as a retro emulator and placing ROM files on your phone manually takes too long?
 Pushbullet requires you to use its web interface (instead of the extension) to push files, but you can work with anything under 25 MB.
 It’s way faster than using a Dropbox folder to move files, though if you’re working with larger files, you’ll have to go that route.

-- List: Need a quick grocery list for your last-minute shopping trip?
+- List: Need something for your last-minute shopping trip?
 Type it up before you leave your computer, push it to your phone, and it will be ready for you when you need it.
 Once it’s been sent, you can check the individual boxes off.

 - Address is the final type of push; it allows you to send street names or other places to your devices.
 At first glance it seems to be not much different from a Note, but there’s a key difference: if you push a correctly formatted address, it will open up in Google Maps on your Android.
 It may not be useful to you if you don’t use your phone for navigation, but it’s a lot better than finding an address on the web and having to type out its long name again on your phone.